plotdb/uploadr/README.md

 # @plotdb/uploadr

-File upload library, including:
+A file upload library for modern web apps.

- - [client side](#client-side) - upload widget, file list viewer ( with pug template ) and provider adapters.
+ - [Client Side](#client-side): Upload widget, file list viewer ( with a Pug template ) and provider adapters.
- - [server side](#server-side) - API endpoint for file storing with Express
+ - [Server side](#server-side): API endpoint for file storage with Express